Sanjivchy/vue-url-state/README.md

 ## Contributing

 Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have suggestions, bug reports, or feature requests.
+For major changes, please open an issue first to discuss what you would like to change.

-Please feel free to submit a Pull Request.
+If you have questions or need help, feel free to reach out!